UK royals absorb shock of revealing Harry, Meghan interview

 “What I was seeing was history repeating itself, but definitely far more dangerous — because then you add race in, and you add social media in,” Harry said.

-Both Meghan and Harry praised the support they had received from Queen Elizabeth II, Harry’s grandmother.
+Both Meghan and Harry praised the support they had received from the monarch.

 “The queen has always been wonderful to me,” Meghan said.

-But Harry revealed he currently has a poor relationship with his brother, William, and said things got so bad with his father that at one point Prince Charles stopped taking his calls.
+But Harry revealed he currently has a poor relationship with William and said things got so bad with his father that at one point Prince Charles stopped taking his calls.

 “There is a lot to work through there,” Harry said about his relationship with his father.
 “I feel really let down.
 He’s been through something similar.
 He knows what pain feels like.
 And Archie is his grandson.
 I will always love him, but there is a lot of hurt that has happened.”